metatutu/clinicbees_docs/reference/commands_focus.md

 show the performance in specified period with group option.

 The period is essentially specified with a start date and end date in ISO 8601 form as YYYY-MM-DD.
 For example, "2022-01-01 to 2022-12-31".
-However, we supports much wide way to specify the period with the semi-natual language system.
+However, we supports much wider ways to specify the period with the semi-natural language system.
 For example, you may use "last 4 weeks", "last 12 months", "year to date", "YTD", etc.  You could explore it by yourself to figure out the most comfortable expression you like.